frcnextinnovation/NI-Programming-Guide/README.md

 The guidebook is designed by the rules below:

-- Do not ignore readability in order to blindly pursue the speed of code..
+- Do not ignore readability in order to blindly pursue the speed of code.
 - On the premise of speed , readability is everything.
 - On the premise of readability,  shorter is better.